imagej/imagej.github.io/pages/Using_Fiji.md

 description: test description
 ---

+{% include fijimenu%}
-{% include fijimenu%}Useful information about using Fiji can be found here:
+Useful information about using Fiji can be found here:

   - [What you need to know about scientific image processing](IP_Principles "wikilink")
   - [Installing Fiji](Installation "wikilink")